guidogallopyn/PAPML1/PAPML1.md

 # Final Evaluation and Conclusions

-To estimate expected accuracy of the final combined classifier we use the evaluation data set and we compare accuracy with the models explored in this project.
-We predict outcomes on the evaluation data using the models, and calculate a confusion matrix comparing predicted ourcomes with the evaluation reference, and calculate derived statistics.
+To compare the accuracy of the combined predictor with the models explored in this project, we use the evaluation data set.
+We predict outcomes on the evaluation data using the models, and calculate a confusion matrix comparing predicted outcomes with the evaluation reference, and calculate derived statistics.

 ```r